Mott Street: Chinese Tuxedo Restaurant

 In 1897, the Chinese Tuxedo Restaurant opened as a high-class Chinese American restaurant.
 The outside design of the restaurant's entrance was a colossal Chinese-style awning, crowned with a large wooden carved Chinese dragon.
 At the entrance, there was a multi-colored stained glass sign with the word Restaurant on it.

 Postcard pictures of this entrance were often distributed to customers of the restaurant for free.
 The restaurant was located on a balcony with carved teakwood panels that appeared to leap out from the rest of the building, with the purpose of gaining the attention of people strolling through the streets below.
 There were often many American customers in this restaurant.

 The restaurant's interior was designed with mosaic tile floors and pressed tin ceilings with a chandelier and a large dragon design.
 The dining room displayed potted plants surrounding a water fountain, which contained wooden birds supported by a wooden dragon stand to make the restaurant appealing and for feng shui.
 There were teakwood windscreens behind the fountain with hand-carved double-layered wood molding that were used as room dividers with curtains set up on them.
 Tabletops were made of inlaid marble.

 The restaurant also had a private dining room and displayed American advertisements, such as one example on record for Horton's ice cream.
 The restaurant offered both English and Chinese menus.
 One on record listed an omelet stuffed with chicken, lobster, and ham at the cost of $2.00.
 At the time, there was an elevated train rail conveniently located next to the restaurant.

+The name was revived in 2016 with the opening of the contemporary Chinese Tuxedo restaurant on nearby Doyers Street.